rivernihil/5th-ed-modified-zener-psion/psion.md

 * Leather armor, any simple weapon, and two daggers

 ### Spell Casting
 As a result of training with a mentor, attending a school, or through natural talent, you have the ability to cast psionic spells.
-See the appropriate rules for casting spells in general, or your spell list at the end of the class description.
+See the appropriate rules for casting spells in general or your spell list at the end of the class description.

 #### Cantrips
-At 1st level, you know 4 cantrips, one of which must be *psychic probe* and the remaining three are your choice from the psion spell list.
+At 1st level, you know 4 cantrips, one of which must be *psychic probe*.
+The remaining 3 are your choice from the psion spell list.
 You learn additional psion cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Psion table.

 #### PSI Points
 The Psion table shows how many Psionic Points (PSI) you have available to cast your spells of 1st level or higher.
 To cast one of these spells you must spend a number of PSI equal to the spell level of the spell being cast.
 You regain all PSI when you finish a long rest.
 <p>Some spells allow you to spend a greater amount of points for an additional effect, but you cannot spend a number of points greater than your Max Spell Level on one spell.</p>
-<p>For example, if you know the 1st-level spell *magic missile*, have 3 PSI available, and your Max Spell Level is 2, you must spend 1 PSI to cast it, or you may instead spend 2 PSI to cast it for an additional effect, but you cannot yet spend all 3 PSI since your Max Spell Level is 2.</p>
+<p>For example, if you know the 1st-level spell *magic missile*, have 3 PSI available, and your Max Spell Level is 2, you must spend 1 PSI to cast it, or you may instead spend 2 PSI to cast it for an additional effect; however, you cannot yet spend all 3 PSI since your Max Spell Level is 2.</p>

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 1 | The Psion</div>
 \page

-#### Spells Known of 1st Level and Higher
+#### Spells Known at 1st Level and Higher
 You begin the game knowing 2 first level spells of your choice from the psion spell list.
 <p>The Spells Known column of the Psion table shows when you learn more psion spells of your choice.
 Each of these spells must be of a level less than or equal to the number shown in the Max Spell Level column.
 For instance, when you reach 3rd level in this class, you can learn one new spell of 1st or 2nd level.</p>
 <p>Additionally, when you gain a level in this class, you can choose one of the psion spells you know and replace it with another spell from the psion spell list, which also must be a level less than or equal to your Max Spell Level.</p>
-<p>Although psions choose a discipline to focus on as their subclass options, they have access to the spell lists of all disciplines.</p>
+<p>Although psions choose a discipline to focus on as their subclass option, they have access to the spell lists of all disciplines.</p>

 #### Spellcasting Ability
-Charisma is your spellcasting ability for your psion spells, since the power of your mind is based your ability to understand the workings of your own mind, and focus your self-control and willpower.
+Charisma is the spellcasting ability for your psion spells because your power is based on your ability to understand the workings of your own mind, as well as focusing your self-control and willpower.
 You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a psion spell you cast and when making an attack roll with one.<br>
 <div align="center">**Spell save DC** = 8 + your proficiency bonus +<br>
 your Charisma modifier</div>
 <div align="center">**Spell attack modifier** = your proficiency bonus +<br>
 your Charisma modifier</div>

 #### Spellcasting Focus
 Psionic spells do not require the caster to use a spellcasting focus.
 Additionally, Psionic spells do not require Verbal, Somatic, or Material components.
-However, psions do tend to exhibit either a look of intense focus, or a look of eyes closed concentration when casting psionic spells, which may alert those around to the potential of a psionic spell being cast.
+However, psions do tend to exhibit either a look of intense focus or to close their eyes in concentration when casting psionic spells, which may alert those around to the potential of a psionic spell being cast.

 ### Psionic Recovery
 You have learned the ability to recover some of your psychic energy by meditating.
-When you finish a short rest, you can recover PSI equal to your half of your Max Spell Level, minimum of 1 PSI.
+When you finish a short rest, you can recover PSI equal to half of your Max Spell Level, with a minimum of 1 PSI.
 <p>For example, if you're a 4th level psion and you take a short rest, you can recover 1 PSI.</p>

 ### Psionic Discipline
-When you reach 2nd level, choose a psionic discipline which describes the type of psionics which you desire to study or that you have a natural talent for: Clairsentience, Psychokinetics, or Telepathy, which are detailed at the end of the class description.
-Your choice grants you features when you choose it at 2nd level, and again at 6th, 10th, and 14th level.
+When you reach 2nd level, choose a psionic discipline that reflects your natural talents or desired path of study.
+Disciplines include Clairsentience, Psychokinetics, or Telepathy, which are detailed at the end of the class description.
+Your choice grants you features when you choose it at 2nd level and again at 6th, 10th, and 14th level.

 ```
 ```

 ### Ability Score Improvement
-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+When you reach 4th, 8th, 12th, 16th, or 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you cannot increase an ability score above 20 using this feature.

 ### Psionic Attunement
 At 18th level, you have achieved such mastery over certain spells that you can cast them at will.
 Choose a 1st-level psion spell and a 2nd-level psion spell from among those you know.
 You can cast those spells at their lowest level without expending PSI when you have them prepared.
 If you want to cast either spell at a higher level, you must expend PSI as normal.